-(b) Use the clause at , Billing Instructions, in solicitations and contracts if Section G includes—
+(b) Use the clause at 252.204-7006 , Billing Instructions, in solicitations and contracts if Section G includes—

-(1) Any of the standard payment instructions at (b)(2); or
+(1) Any of the standard payment instructions at PGI 204.7108 (b)(2); or

-(2) Other payment instructions, in accordance with (d)(12), that require contractor identification of the contract line item(s) on the payment request.
+(2) Other payment instructions, in accordance with PGI 204.7108 (d)(12), that require contractor identification of the contract line item(s) on the payment request.

 SUBPART 204.72 – ANTITERRORISM AWARENESS TRAINING

-(Added February 15, 2019)

 204.7200 Scope of subpart.

 This subpart provides policy and guidance related to antiterrorism awareness training for contractor personnel who require routine physical access to a Federally-controlled facility or military installation.